 There are 3 payout age for TM Retirement(SP) i.e. @63, @65 and @70.TM Retirement @63 is a great solution for investments using SRS funds.
 This is because payout coincides with SRS withdrawal age and withdrawal duration.

 TM Retirement @63 is a great product for investments using SRS funds.
 This is because payout coincides with current SRS statutory withdrawal age at Age 64 and allowable withdrawal duration of 10 years.

 Note: Tokio Marine uses age next birthday.
 SRS will terminate 10 years after first withdrawal.

-In my opinion, adequate cash flows in retirement planning should be the focus during a later stage in your life, such as from age65 or 70 onwards.
-It is because we are all expected to live longer.
+We are all expected to live longer.
 These retirement plans allow you to control your cash-flows for retirement and complement your CPF Life payouts.